Migrating data from Google BigQuery to Amazon S3 using AWS Glue custom connectors

 In today’s connected world, it’s common to have data sitting in various data sources in a variety of formats.
 Even though data is a critical component of decision making, for many organizations this data is spread across multiple public clouds.
 Organizations are looking for tools that make it easy to ingest data from these myriad data sources and be able to customize the data ingestion to meet their needs.

 In this post, we focus on using AWS Glue Studio to query BigQuery tables and save the data into Amazon Simple Storage Service (Amazon S3) in Parquet format, and then query it using Amazon Athena.
-To query BigQuery tables in AWS Glue, we use the new AWS Glue Connector for Google BigQuery from AWS Marketplace.
+To query BigQuery tables in AWS Glue, we use the new Google BigQuery Connector for AWS Glue from AWS Marketplace.

 The following architecture diagram shows how AWS Glue connects to Google BigQuery for data ingestion.